BBBase-EHeresy-PPPub/PPPub/docs/legendary_legions/buhrdurs_horde.md

 **A Fearsome Foe** – Buhrdûr gains the Blood and Glory special rule.
 Additionally, if Buhrdûr kills an enemy Hero in combat, he gains the Fearless special rule for the remainder of the battle.

-**Ambushers** – Buhrdûr’s warband is ambushing and does not deploy on the board as normal.
-Instead, at the end of both players’ third Move phase, the ambushing warband must choose one of the following:
+**Ambushers** – Buhrdûr's warband is ambushing and does not deploy on the board as normal.
+Instead, at the end of both players' third Move phase, the ambushing warband must choose one of the following:

 Move onto the board from any board edge via the rules for Reinforcements.